prmtrun/primate/docs/modules/eta.md

 # Eta

-This handler module serves Eta components with the `.eta` extension.
+This module serves Eta components using the `.eta` extension.

 ## Install